York Buddhist Centre in an old three storey brick building. The venue for a guided meditation

 The main guidance followed the loving-kindness practice also known as metta bhavana It’s about love in the non romantic sense, and cultivating positive relationships.

-I’ve summed it up in one very short paragraph, which doesn’t really do justice to guide who took us through it.
+I’ve summed it up in one very short paragraph, which doesn’t really do justice for the process.
 Hopefully it gives you an overview though.

 5 coloured circles in a wall, each with a different Buddah in them.
 Part of the set up for a guided meditation